SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-integration.md

 With this integration, you'll be able to:

 - **Import your BitBucket Server repositories** - Import your Bitbucket Server repositories into SonarQube to easily set up SonarQube projects.
-- **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Bitbucket Server so you know if it's safe to merge your changes.
+- **Report your Quality Gate status to your pull requests** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Bitbucket Server so you know if it's safe to merge your changes.

 ## Prerequisites
 Integration with Bitbucket Server requires at least Bitbucket Server version 5.15.